lafetamarcelo/CoRoTContributions/docs/_build/html/_sources/index.rst.txt

 and FAPESP.
 The pipeline major three specific topics that will allow any user with basic knowledge in Python to reproduce the analysis.

-First we will present an **introduction** on the CoRoT project and it's objectives for contextualization.
+First we will present an **introduction** on the CoRoT project and its objectives for contextualization.
 The **problem** for this research is then presented, to make it clear the objectives of this work.
-And after we will present the proposed **pipeline** in it's major groups, as an overview of the high level steps to get from the raw collected data, to the machine learning analysis.
+And after we will present the proposed **pipeline** in its major groups, as an overview of the high level steps to get from the raw collected data, to the machine learning analysis.

 Finally, all steps are presented in a detailed manner, by going trough all the